damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

 2. Identify the defective components
     - The equipment performance monitoring
     - Outline the main troubleshooting of the system components
-    - Identify how to detect a defective component
+    - How to detect a defective component
+    - Fault elimination
+    - Verification of fault elimination
 3. Repairing the defective components
     - Step-by-step procedures describing the repairing sequence
-    - Reference to the manufacturing section where one can find the manufacturing instructions to rebuild the defective parts
+    - Refere to the manufacturing section where one can find the manufacturing instructions to rebuild the defective parts
+    - Verifiction of repair
 4. Replacing equipment parts or components on a schedule
 5. Maintenance tools.
     - Various tools necessary to perform the maintenance operation